appelmar/scalbf.evaluation/README.md

 If you do not want to compare the latest modifications with the original CRAN versions, you can change `github_vars.sh` and specify hashed commit identifier to use.
 This can be used e.g. to track the effect on computaiton times of single commits.

 ### Using local package versions
-If you don't want to compare github version, you can copy local package directories `bfast` and `strucchange` to files and add `local` to the `docker run` command.
+If you don't want to compare github version, you can copy local package directories `bfast` and `strucchange` to the `pkg` folder and mount them to `/opt/pkg` in the container:  `sudo docker run --rm -v $PWD/results:/opt/results -v $PWD/pkg:/opt/pkg scalbf_evaluation`

 ## Dependencies